rioualen/gene-regulation/README.md

             TAIR10.fa
 ```

-All the data is available from the GEO platform.
+All the data is available from the GEO platform. `samples.tab` and `design.tab` can be found in the repository examples section.

 ## Contact